-What are process documentation tools?
+What are process mapping tools?

 They enable organizations to document the who, what, when, and how of tasks, making this knowledge available to stakeholders.